leoguignard/TGMMlibraries/README.md

 # TGMMlibraries

-This libraries allows to read and wor with lineage trees produced by TGMM tracking algorithm described in [Fernando et al. 2014](https://www.nature.com/articles/nmeth.3036).
+This libraries allows to read and work with lineage trees produced by TGMM tracking algorithm described in [Fernando et al. 2014](https://www.nature.com/articles/nmeth.3036).

 ## Description of the repository
   - TGMMlibraries: folder containing the package